 Don’t Miss Walking the Streets of New York City

 Catch A Broadway Show

-These days there are a ton more family-friendly options on Broadway.
+The good news is that these days there are a ton more family-friendly shows on Broadway.
 Not every kid is thrilled about a four-hour long production about a repentant thief during the French Revolution, so they can instead watch The Lion King.
-The music in the production of The Lion King is incredible and the costumes are colorful and fun, perfect for entertaining even the youngest theater goers.
+Listening to the live music in the production of The Lion King is incredible and the costumes are colorful and fun, making it a great way to entertain even the youngest theatergoers.
 Beauty and the Beast is another fun one, as is Seussical the Musical and even Wicked, which is my personal favorite.

 Shop at Chelsea Market

-Given the choice between shopping the world-famous brands on Fifth Avenue or the small artisan shops in Chelsea Market, I'd take Chelsea Market any day.
-Billing itself as a "neighborhood market with a global perspective," the market is almost like an indoor bazaar that houses everything from butchers and fishmongers to artisanal cheeses, imported European dry goods, and handmade art, fashion, and home goods.
-It was at one time the home of the National Biscuit Company (you might know it as Nabisco) and is now one of the more unique and popular spots in the city.
+Given the choice between shopping the world-famous brands on Fifth Avenue or the small artisan shops in Chelsea Market, I’d take Chelsea Market any day.
+Billing itself as a “neighborhood market with a global perspective,” the market is almost like an indoor bazaar for new yorkers and tourists that houses everything from butchers and fishmongers to artisanal cheeses, imported European dry goods, and handmade art, fashion, home goods, and other fun things.
+It was at one time the home of the National Biscuit Company (you might know it as Nabisco) and is now one of the more unique and best places in the city.

-You owe it to yourself to take an afternoon with your family, grab some lunch at one of the cafes in the market, and just wander around.
-With shops peddling artisanal hot sauces, handmade ornaments, and even vintage postcards, it's a perfect place to find souvenirs or gifts for loved ones back home.
+You owe it to yourself to take an afternoon with your whole family, grab some lunch at one of the cafes in the market, and just wander around and have a great time.
+With shops peddling artisanal hot sauces, handmade ornaments, and even vintage postcards, it’s a great place to find souvenirs or gifts for loved ones back home.